 - Develop a communications strategy and assist an owner with public relations

-When to Choose a CM
+When to Choose a Construction Manager

 When an owner is deciding whether or not to use a CM, it is very important to consider a few key points:

 - The owner should gauge the level of complexity and uniqueness of the project, and plan for maintaining the appropriate level of control.

 Size of Project:

 - The amount of outside assistance and number of project participants should correspond to the cost and size of the project.
 Obviously, the more complex and costly a project, the greater the need for professional management and advice.

 - The owner should realistically assess its own in-house capabilities in evaluating how to manage a project.